newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 * Name, address, and telephone number of the person who has administrative or managerial responsibility for the registered location
 *  `Registered agent information,|registered-agent` including address and phone number, or the name and address of the New Jersey resident responsible for receiving and handling legal paperwork
 * The name and title of all officers
-*   Copies of all legal and operational documents, including your `Business Registration Certificate|business-reg-certificate`
+* Copies of all corporate or business papers, such as your `Business Registration Certificate,|business-reg-certificate` `Certificate of Formation,|certificate-formation` and

+   `EIN|ein`
 * Proof of liability insurance for your facility
 * Notarized Memorandum of Agreement (included in application)
 * Completed Zoning Certification (included in application)